How To Connect Rain Barrels – DIY Guide for Homeowners

 How to Connect a “Rain Barrel to Downspout:

-1. First, you will need to decide how many rain barrels you will need, for collecting rainwater – because as we mentioned earlier, a 1,000 sq. ft. roof can shed up to 500 gallons of water in an hour – that’s a ton of water (literally).
+1. First, you must decide how many rain barrels you willto collectAs we mentioned earlier, a 1,000 sq. ft. roof can shed up to 500 gallons of water in an hour—that’s a ton of water (literally).

-2. Next, determine which gutter or downspouts you’ll use to connect your rain.
-Much of this will be determined by “how much rainwater to collect.
-If you have a medium to large garden – we suggest “daisy-chaining” multiple rain barrels together (see method below).
+2. Next, determine which gutters or downspouts you’ll use to connect your rainwater.
+Much of this will depend on how much rainwater you want to collect.
+If you have a medium-to-large garden, we suggest “daisy-chaining” multiple rain barrels together (see method below).

-4. Next, buy a good rain barrel connector to downspout; like our favorite, the Mystic diverter kit from Oatey.
+4. Next, buy a suitable rain barrel connector to the downspout, like our favorite, the Mystic diverter kit from Oatey.

 Oatey Mystic Rainwater Collection System, 2 in. x 3 in., White

-The genius idea with the Mystic by Oatey downspout connector is that you can use the built-in rainwater shut-off valve, to prevent too much water entering a single rain barrel.
+The genius idea with the Mystic by Oatey downspout connector is that you can use the built-in rainwater shut-off valve to prevent too much water from entering a single rain barrel.

-5. Assemble the rain barrel based on the instructions, which may include installing a hose connector or spigot and connecting the overflow hose.
-(Rainbarrel overflows when full).
+5. Assemble the rain barrel according to the instructions, which may include installing a hose connector or spigot and connecting the overflow hose.
+(The rain barrel overflows when it is filled.)

 6. Prepare the area where the rain barrel will sit.
-A solid flat surface, such as concrete, should be sturdy and stable.
-If you put the barrel on grass, mud, or sand, you can install concrete pavers to ensure the rain barrel is sturdy and level.
+It should be on a solid, flat surface, such as concrete.
+If you put the barrel on grass, mud, or sand, you can install concrete pavers to ensure it is sturdy and level.

-7. A solid surface raised a few inches above the ground is advisable.
-A 50-gallon rain barrel weighs 420 lbs when full of water, so you don’t skip this step.
+7. Raising a solid surface a few inches above the ground is advisable.
+When full of water, a 50-gallon rain barrel weighs 420 lbs, so this step should be taken seriously.

 8. Place the rain barrel on the spot you’ve decided.
 Make sure the area is level and the barrel is stable.

-9. Drill a hole in the rain barrel for the lower spigot (faucet).
+9. Drill a hole in the rain barrel for the lower faucet (faucet).
 Refer to the instructions for the size of the hole to drill.
-If you’ve gone for the DIY kit, you’ll see the connector and the size of the hole.
+If you’ve gone for the DIY kit, you’ll see the connector and the hole size.

 10. If you’ve gone for a complete barrel and kit package, it’ll be a similar process (but the barrel may already have the hole drilled).
 The best location for doing it yourself is usually central and nearer the bottom (3-4 inches off the bottom of the barrel is usually a good location).